OpenEvalProject/evals/manuscripts/elife-01684/v1/manuscript.md

 ## Results

-## Aim24 is a protein of the mitochondrial inner membrane
+### Aim24 is a protein of the mitochondrial inner membrane

-In our previously reported proteomics screen for proteins which accumulate at mitochondrial contact sites we identified a protein exhibiting the same distribution as the subunits of the MICOS complex (
+In our previously reported proteomics screen for proteins which accumulate at mitochondrial contact sites we identified a protein exhibiting the same distribution as the subunits of the MICOS complex (Figure 1A).
+The MS/MS data identified it as the product of the gene AIM24 (systematic name YJR080C).
+This gene had previously been found in a screen for mutants with altered inheritance of mitochondria (Hess et al., 2009).
+It encodes a 391 amino acid protein (44.4 kDa) with unknown function.
+It was localized to mitochondria in the MitoGFP database (Huh et al., 2003) and in a proteomics screen for identification of mitochondrial proteins (Reinders et al., 2006).
+The presence of an N-terminal mitochondrial targeting signal is predicted by the deduced amino acid sequence.
+To confirm presequence-dependent targeting we analyzed the sizes of wild type Aim24, N-terminally His-tagged Aim24 (inserted after the initial methionine) and C-terminally His-tagged Aim24.
+In isolated mitochondria N-terminally His-tagged Aim24 showed the same apparent size as wild type Aim24 indicating cleavage of the targeting sequence.
+In contrast, C-terminally His-tagged Aim24 was slightly larger as it contained the C-terminal His-tag (Figure 1B).
+The processing of the N-terminus of Aim24 strongly suggests import via the TOM-TIM23 pathway and the location of the mature protein in the matrix space or inner membrane.
+In order to analyse the location of the C-terminus, we treated mitochondria and mitoplasts containing a version of Aim24 carrying a C-terminal HA-tag with proteinase K. Removal of the HA-tag was not observed, suggesting also the presence of the C-terminus in the matrix or in the membrane.
+Aim24 could only be degraded by proteinase K (Figure 1C,D) and several other proteases (not shown) when mitochondria were lysed with Triton X-100.

 ![Figure 1.](https://cdn.elifesciences.org/articles/01684/elife-01684-fig1-v1.jpg)

 **Figure 1.:** (A) Aim24 is a contact site protein.
 Isolated mitochondria from wild type (YPH499) cells were subjected to osmotic shrinking, sonication and buoyant density fractionation.
 Gradient fractions were analyzed by SILAC supported quantitative mass spectrometry (Harner et al., 2011).
 The distribution of Aim24 in the gradient is shown in red.
 Distribution of marker proteins of the OM (Tom40), the IM (Yme1) and of the contact site protein Mic60 are included.
 (B) Aim24 is synthesized as a precursor with an N-terminal targeting signal which is cleaved upon import.
 Wild type cells harboring pYES2 empty vector, Δaim24harboring pYES2 6xHis-Aim24 or pYES2 Aim24-6xHis were grown on SLac medium containing 0.1% glucose.
 Protein expression was induced by incubation for 30 min in SLac medium containing 0.1% galactose.
 Mitochondrial and supernatant fraction were analyzed by SDS-PAGE and immunoblotting with antibodies against Aim24.(C) The C-terminal HA-tag of Aim24-3xHA is not accessible to proteinase K (PK) added to intact mitochondria and mitoplasts.
 Isolated mitochondria were subjected to PK treatment, osmotic swelling (SW) and Triton X-100 (TX) as indicated and analyzed by immunoblotting.
 (D) Aim24 behaves like an integral membrane protein.
 Left: mitochondria isolated from wild type cells were treated as described in (C).
 Right: mitochondria were exposed to alkaline treatment at pH 12.
 Soluble (S) and membrane integrated (P, pellet) material was separated by centrifugation and analyzed by immunoblotting.
 (E) Exchange of two glycine residues in a hydrophobic stretch of Aim24 by charged residues does not alter its firm association with the membrane.
 Mitochondria were isolated from a Δaim24 strain harboring the pYES2 plasmid encoding Aim24 G207R, G208E and treated as described in (C).
 (F) Neither Aim24 wild type nor Aim24 G207R, G208E protein aggregate upon alkaline treatment of mitochondria.
 Mitochondria were subjected to alkaline treatment and proteins were separated by flotation gradient centrifugation.
 The gradients were fractionated (fractions 1–6), proteins were TCA precipitated and analyzed by immunoblotting.
-Fraction 1 is top and fraction 6 is bottom.DOI: http://dx.doi.org/10.7554/eLife.01684.003
+Fraction 1 is top and fraction 6 is bottom.

 To test whether Aim24 is firmly associated with the membrane we performed treatment of mitochondria with alkaline solutions of pH up to 12 (Figure 1D).
 The protein was found to be resistant against alkaline extraction.
 This observation was rather surprising, since the sequence of Aim24 does not contain a predicted transmembrane segment, although a segment lacking charged residues (residues 200–213) is present.
 To investigate whether Aim24 is anchored in the inner membrane by this segment, we introduced two charged residues (G207R, G208E); according to computational analysis this strongly reduces the hydrophobicity.
 This mutation did not interfere with targeting of the protein to mitochondria in vivo nor did it alter its lack of extractability by alkaline solutions (Figure 1E).
 Moreover, after alkaline treatment of mitochondria, the mutated Aim24 remained in the membrane and was not present as an aggregate as shown by membrane flotation (Figure 1F).
 Interestingly, in homologs of Aim24 of other species, for example Kluyveromyces lactis and Candida glabrata, the uncharged segment corresponding to residues 200–213 of Saccharomyces cerevisiae Aim24 was even shorter with 12 and 9 residues, respectively.
 Thus, Aim24 must be integrated in the mitochondrial inner membrane in a different way than by a hydrophobic α-helical transmembrane segment.

-## Aim24 is required for the integrity of the MICOS complex
+### Aim24 is required for the integrity of the MICOS complex

 In order to determine whether Aim24 is interacting with the MICOS complex, mitochondria from wild type cells were solubilized with digitonin under conditions that preserve the integrity of the complex and then subjected to size exclusion chromatography.
 The MICOS complex was eluted early in fractions corresponding to an apparent molecular mass of ca. 1.5 MDa.
 In addition, minor fractions of Mic10 and Mic26 were found in distinct complexes of smaller size of ca. 250–300 kDa.
-Aim24 was mainly present in fractions corresponding to 400 kDa (
+Aim24 was mainly present in fractions corresponding to 400 kDa (Figure 2A), suggesting that it is not an integral or firmly attached part of the MICOS complex.

 ![Figure 2.](https://cdn.elifesciences.org/articles/01684/elife-01684-fig2-v1.jpg)

 **Figure 2.:** (A–E) Integrity of the MICOS complex was analyzed by molecular sizing chromatography.
 Mitochondria were isolated from (A) wild type, (B) Δmic60, (C) Δmic10, (D) Δaim24 and (E) Aim24-3xHA cells.
 They were lysed with digitonin and subjected to gel filtration on a Superose 6 column.
 Proteins in elution fractions were TCA precipitated and analyzed by SDS-PAGE and immunoblotting using the indicated antibodies.
 The TOM complex (Tom40) was used as a control.
 Positions of marker proteins for calibration are indicated by arrows.
 Asterisks indicate a cross reaction of the Aim24 antibody used.
 (F, a–e) Submitochondrial localization of Mic10 by cryo-immunoelectron microscopy in a strain lacking Aim24 and harboring Mic10-3xHA.
 Cryo sections were labeled with anti-HA antibodies and proteinA-bound gold particles.
 Scale bars, 0.2 µm.
 Arrowheads point at gold particles at crista junctions.
 (G) Steady state levels of MICOS subunits in Δaim24 cells.
 Equal amounts of mitochondrial protein from wild type, Δmic60, Δmic10 and Δaim24 cells were analyzed by SDS-PAGE and immunoblotting using the indicated antibodies (left panel).
 Quantitative analysis of protein abundance of MICOS subunits and Tom40 in Δaim24 cells in relation to wild type.
 Error bars indicate standard deviations (right panel).
 (H) Steady state levels of MICOS subunits in Aim24-3xHA.
 Equal amounts of mitochondrial protein from wild type and Aim24-3xHA cells were analyzed by SDS-PAGE and immunoblotting using the indicated antibodies (left panel).
 Quantitative analysis of relative protein abundance of MICOS subunits and Tom70 in Aim24-3xHA cells.
-Error bars indicate standard deviations (right panel).DOI: http://dx.doi.org/10.7554/eLife.01684.004
+Error bars indicate standard deviations (right panel).

 We tested whether the assembly of the Aim24 complex is affected by deletion of genes encoding MICOS complex subunits.
 In mitochondria isolated from cells lacking Mic60 or Mic10, the MICOS subunit Mic26 was almost exclusively found in smaller complexes of ca. 250 kDa, suggesting dissociation of the MICOS complex in these strains.
 In contrast, Aim24 was still present in a complex of the same apparent molecular mass as in wild type (Figure 2B,C).
 Thus, assembly of Aim24 into its complex does not depend on the integrity of the MICOS complex.